hyperflask/hyperflask-start/README.md

 ## Usage

-Ensure that Python and Docker are available on your machine.
+Ensure that Docker is available on your machine.

 The easiest way is to use the provided script: